 In 2001, after graduating from college and as young newlyweds, the Heatons opened their own home to three men with special needs.
 Their ministry continued to grow and flourish, and Cornerstone Ranch was incorporated.
 In 2004, the Heatons purchased 42 peaceful acres of land outside McKinney, and they built our 10,000-square foot ranch home.
 In 2006, our first residents moved in.
 They have remained with us ever since, along with our faithful direct care staff who live on site with their own children.

 While remaining true to our core values, Cornerstone Ranch is now executing the Heaton’s vision to vastly expand.
-In 2011, we built our Board and Advisory Council and added a non-residential day program and an enterprise program.
+In 2011, we built our Board of Directors and added a non-residential day program that now serves 30-plus adults with special needs.

-We are thriving and preparing to grow into a sprawling Christian community for 100-plus residents, changing the way the Dallas-Fort Worth Metroplex cares for people with disabilities.
-(See the “Expansion” page for a site plan and the details of our vision.)
+We are thriving and preparing to grow into a sprawling Christian community, changing the way the Dallas-Fort Worth Metroplex cares for people with disabilities.